 1. Activity summary

-A statement from the nominator or entrant that provides an overview of the STEMM (Science, Technology, Engineering, Mathematics or Medicine) communication activities over the previous two (2) years.
-The statement should include links to three examples that best demonstrate the communication activities.
-Judges will not consider additional examples.
-Key dates (month and year) must be included to demonstrate that the activity entered has been undertaken no more than two (2) years prior to the Entry Deadline.
+A statement from the entrant or nominator that provides an overview of the entrant’s approach to science communication and a summary of the key communication activities they have undertaken during the previous two years.
+Key dates (month and year) must be included to demonstrate that the activity entered has been undertaken no more than two years prior to the Entry Deadline.

 2. Response to assessment criteria